bytewax/bytewax/docs/articles/concepts/joins.md

 memory _forever_ if you keep adding keys.
 This might be the behavior you want, but realize that it does not come for free.
-A complete join is better if you know you'll only get one value for each side for each key, since it knows it can discard the state after sending the values downstream.
+A complete join is better if you know you'll only get one value for each side for each key, since it discards the state after sending the values downstream.

 ## Windowed Joins